Phisas/MainDev/README.md

  9. AIIS can be adjusted to fulfill other important health information requirements and may provide a standardized reporting system which could be used to facilitate movement of people nationally and across borders.
 10. The Applications adds significant credibility over paper issued vaccination certificates.

+## Current Status
+The Link to run the APP: https://phisas.com/app/installation